tka85/dotenvenc/README.md

 source ~/.bashrc
 ```

-This is mandatory for runtime because your app will use this env variable when reading the encrypted `.env.enc` to decrypt it and populate your `process.env` (see following section `Decryption` on how to do this).
+Upon runtime your app will use this env variable when reading the encrypted `.env.enc` to decrypt it and populate your `process.env` (see following section `Decryption` on how to do this).

 But setting this env variable is also helpful for the CLI tool `dotenvenc`.
 If `DOTENVENC_PASS` is set, the `dotenvenc` script will not prompt you each time to type the password for encryption/decryption.

+#### Secure option

+For maximum security, do not save the `DOTENVENC_PASS` not even as an environment variable in your `.bashrc`.
+If it is not set, the application will ask for it upon startup before it can proceed to decrypt `.env.enc` and populate your `process.enc`.

-### Step 2
+### Step 2: encrypt .env

 Note: you will have to repeat this step each time you make changes to a secret in your unencrypted `.env` and need to reflect it into the encrypted `.env.enc`.